Winter Studio performance, Imagine Theatre presents:

 Performances:

-General Requirements & Parent/Guardian Expectations (Fees, Show Committees, etc.)
+General Requirements, Health/Safety & Parent/Guardian Expectations (Fees, Show Committees, etc.)

 Requirements To Be In The Show